laminas/laminas-validator/doc/book/validators/ip.md

 # Ip Validator

-`Zend\Validator\Ip` allows you to validate if a given value is an IP address.
+`Laminas\Validator\Ip` allows you to validate if a given value is an IP address.
 It supports the IPv4, IPv6, and IPvFuture definitions.

 ## Supported options

-The following options are supported for `Zend\Validator\Ip`:
+The following options are supported for `Laminas\Validator\Ip`:

 - `allowipv4`: Defines if the validator allows IPv4 addresses.
 This option defaults to `true`.